Cookies on this website

 Research Midwife

-I joined the Nuffield Department of Women's and Reproductive Health to work as a research midwife for the Oxford Safer Pregnancy Alliance (OSPREA) in July 2022.
-Before changing my role, I worked for 12 years as a qualified midwife mainly in the Women's Centre, John-Radcliffe Hospital, Oxford.
+I joined the Nuffield Department of Women’s and Reproductive Health in July 2022 as a research midwife for the Oxford Safer Pregnancy Alliance (OSPREA), now known as CRG (Clinical Research Group).
+Prior to this role, I spent 12 years working as a qualified midwife, primarily at the Women’s Centre, John Radcliffe Hospital, Oxford.